Deep Energy Retrofit of a 19th Century Maine House

 Original joists with new sistered joists starting to go in.

-As we got into it, we found that the fitting the sisters to the deflecting existing framing was far more time-consuming than simply reframing the roof.
-Since the shingles needed replacing anyway and plywood sheathing would give a lot more stiffness to the house than the existing decking boards, it made sense to re-frame.
+As we got into it, we found that the fitting the sisters to the deflecting existing framing was far more time-consuming than simply re-framing the roof.
+Since the old wood decking and shingles were coming off anyway, re-framing made sense.

 New 2×10’s and new chimney